PayPal: PayPal World

+Advertising

+In 2024, PayPal debit cards were allowed to be added to Apple Wallets.
+This feature was introduced in what was described as the "biggest ad campaign to date" for PayPal.
+A commercial with Will Ferrell singing a slightly revised version of Fleetwood Mac's "Everywhere" debuted before the first ESPN broadcast of Monday Night Football of the 2024 season.
+In 2025, another ad campaign starring Ferrell used an altered version of Fleetwood Mac's "Go Your Own Way".

 Regulation

-Thiel, a founder of PayPal, has stated that PayPal is not a bank because it does not engage in fractional-reserve banking.
-Rather, PayPal's funds that have not been disbursed are kept in commercial interest-bearing checking accounts.

 In the United States, PayPal is licensed as a money transmitter, on a state-by-state basis.
 But state laws vary, as do their definitions of banks, narrow banks, money services businesses, and money transmitters.
 Although PayPal is not classified as a bank, the company is subject to some of the rules and regulations governing the financial industry, including Regulation E consumer protections and the USA PATRIOT Act.

 The most analogous regulatory source of law for PayPal transactions comes from peer-to-peer (P2P) payments using credit and debit cards.
 Ordinarily, a credit card transaction, specifically the relationship between the issuing bank and the cardholder, is governed by the Truth in Lending Act (TILA) 15 U.S.C. §§ 1601-1667f as implemented by Regulation Z, 12 C.F.R.
 226, (TILA/Z).
 TILA/Z requires specific procedures for billing errors, dispute resolution, and limits cardholder liability for unauthorized charges.
 Similarly, the legal relationship between a debit cardholder and the issuing bank is regulated by the Electronic Funds Transfer Act (EFTA) 15 U.S.C. §§ 1693-1693r, as implemented by Regulation E, 12 C.F.R.
 205, (EFTA/E).
 EFTA/E is directed at consumer protection and provides strict error resolution procedures.
 However, because PayPal is a payment intermediary and not otherwise regulated directly, TILA/Z and EFTA/E do not operate exactly as written once the credit/debit card transaction occurs via PayPal.
 Basically, unless a PayPal transaction is funded with a credit card, the consumer has no recourse in the event of fraud by the seller.